 As a U.S. Senator, Feingold made a point of visiting each of Wisconsin’s 72 counties annually to conduct “listening sessions” with voters.
 This approach was one example of Feingold’s honest desire to represent his state with respect for all of its citizens.

 Lawrence University, "Lawrence University Recognizes Russ Feingold with Honorary Degree at June Commencement" (2011).
 Press Releases.
-Paper 439.
+439.